-Undereating can be a big problem for athletes but knowing the signs that signal you’re not eating enough can help you prevent or correct this.
+Undereating can be a big problem for athletes but knowing the signals and signs you’re not eating enough can help you prevent or correct this.

-Kristi Eramo O’Connell, a 6-time CrossFit Games athlete with 5 top 10 finishes, goes over 5 signs you’re not eating enough in her latest Vlog.
+Kristi Eramo O’Connell, a 6-time CrossFit Games athlete with 5 top 10 finishes, goes over 5 signs you’re not eating enough in a recent Vlog.

 Could you be undereating?
 Find out below.

 5 Signs You’re Not Eating Enough

 Memory issues and feeling tired or exhausted are symptoms Kristi Eramo O’Connell experiences with brain fog, together with a lack of mental clarity and feeling dazed.